mitchtabian/Clean-Notes/README.md

 To run this app you will need to create a firebase project and hook it up with the project.
 I password protected the login of mine so you won't be able to get into the app.

+# Running the Tests
+1. cd into /tests/
+2. type in terminal: `run_tests.sh`
+This will run all the unit tests and instrumentation tests.
+It will also start the firebase emulator to simulate firestore db.

 # Credits
 1. https://proandroiddev.com/gradle-dependency-management-with-kotlin-94eed4df9a28
 2. https://proandroiddev.com/intro-to-app-modularization-42411e4c421e